 Finally, banking and finance websites and applications pose a weakness in the larger network architecture.

 When tested, researchers found banking and finance websites to be the most vulnerable to hacking.
 The data revealed that 80% of those tested were vulnerable to cross-site scripting (XSS) attacks where cybercriminals can run malicious code on a website or app.
 The malicious script can then access the user’s cookies and other sensitive information, as well as rewrite the content of the webpage.

 These vulnerabilities cause distrust among users so, to be competitive, organizations should look at what they can implement to secure websites and applications.

 How the industry can improve: Refined testing and firewalls

 PSD2 regulations state that payment service providers are required to have measurements in place to prevent app cloning.

 In the app-building stages, developers could test and learn from the source code before it goes live to assess whether it could be vulnerable to attacks.

-Once live, implementing web application firewalls – whether they’re software only, dedicated appliances or modular hardware firewalls – will help to prevent unauthorised access to administrative areas of banking and finance websites or apps.
+Once live, implementing web application firewalls – whether they’re software only, dedicated appliances, or modular hardware firewalls – will help to prevent unauthorized access to administrative areas of banking and finance websites or apps.
 It’s crucial to build a firewall that meets the required level of security.

 Despite these weaknesses, the industry has plenty of opportunity to improve.
 A common theme among the solutions though, is finding the right technology and software to support your business.

-From technical fixes, to finding the right partners and third parties, it’s crucial to find solutions which support your business, secure your network, and complement your aims for regulatory compliance.
+From technical fixes to finding the right partners and third parties, it’s crucial to find solutions that support your business, secure your network, and complement your aims for regulatory compliance.